otatro23/gen_711_final_project/README.md

 Goals:
 1. Create a shell script that assembles both bacterial genomes using loops
 2. Identify the species
-3. Create visualizations of the genomes and phylogeny
+3. Create visualizations of the genome assembly

 # Background
 - The data are in 4 .fastq files, containing the forward and reverse raw 250bp Illumina reads for two different mystery bacteria.